MangowDev/MangoWidget/README.md

 # MangoWidget
-A widget to display the current song you are listening to on Spotify.
+A simple widget to display the current song you are listening to on Spotify.